ithinkandicode/JYDGE-Enhanced-Mod/README.md

 A huge mod for the game JYDGE, by 10tons.

-@todo: Check the Recalibrated mod, and remove any duplicate entries from the notes below

-@todo: Fast Reload: I've removed it, but maybe it could work with a smaller buff plus a big debuff? ("light ammo"?)

-## What's New

-Includes all changes from [JYDGE Recalibrated](https://www.nexusmods.com/jydge/mods/2) (by Illamasqua).
+Includes all changes from [JYDGE Recalibrated](https://www.nexusmods.com/jydge/mods/2), by Illamasqua.
 Be sure to read that mod's description to see what else has changed.

-**New Stuff**
+## Overview

+### New Stuff

 - New Weapon (1)
 - New Cyberware (8)
 - New Gavel Mods (9)
 - New Specials (2)

-**New Features**
+### New Features

 - The level editor is now available from the main menu! ✨
-- The Jydge has a new custom color scheme, inspired by Judge Dredd! (note: this might be moved to a standalone mod later)
+- The Jydge has a new custom color scheme, inspired by Judge Dredd!
+  - *Note: This might be moved to a standalone mod later.*

+### Balancing

+- Loads of weapons and perks have been altered to be more powerful or more interesting, creating new synergies and builds, and making everything you unlock worth trying.
+- The order of some weapon unlocks has been changed, to make your Enhanced experience feel fresh, balance out some of the bigger weapon buffs, and give you a broader range of weapon types across a full playthrough.
+- Extra love given to grenades and melee, with new and edited perks that make them more powerful.
+- Removed some OP vanilla perks (*Sickness, Fast Reload, Extended Magazine*).
+  - These were so OP that they fit into any build, and not using them feels like playing with a major handicap.
+  - Instead, this mods aims for balance across all items, so that nearly everything feels like a viable choice.

+### Misc Tweaks

+- Weapons and perks are now grouped into colours, making it easier to equip gear that matches your build.
+- Rocket and ion FX are toned down.
+It's now much easier to see where to aim and dodge.
+- Loads of QoL text changes.

+### Extensively Tested

+- I've played a full game with this mod, all the way up to Grim difficulty, and only upgrading weapons up to about half-way to ensure that you rarely need to grind.

-### Costs
+## Costs

-- Reduced costs of the last enhancement 2 slots:
+- Reduced costs of the last enhancement 2 slots.
-  - Cyberware: 40k > 30k
+  - Cyberware: 40k > 30k (Slot 4)
-  - Gavel: 30k > 20k
+  - Gavel: 30k > 20k (Slot 3)
 - Reduced costs of secondary weapons.
-Cost reductions are more drastic for early game unlocks, when players are likely to be saving for enhancement slots.
+  - Cost reductions are more drastic for early game unlocks, when players are likely to be saving for enhancement slots.
-- Costs should now be low enough to buy a few new unlocks impacting your savings as much.
+- *Costs should now be low enough to buy a few new unlocks without impacting your savings as much.*

+## Weapons

-### Weapons
+### New Weapon

-**New Weapon**

 - Laser Shotgun!
-  - This is the single cut weapon from the vanilla game files, now restored.
+  - This is a cut weapon from the vanilla game files, now restored.
   - The game has a limit of 14 weapons, so 1 weapon had to be sacrificed.
 So I removed the Plasma Shotgun, as Plasma Burst does something similar already.
   - The unused vanilla version is pretty weak.
 This new version has an improved fire rate, damage, and projectile count.
 It keeps its very long range.
   - Unlocks after 30 medals.

-**Balance & Tweaks**
+### Balance & Tweaks

 - Lead Byllets + Shotgyn:
   - Now have 5 upgrade levels instead of 10.
-  - *Aims to discourage wasting points with those weaker weapons.*
+  - *Aims to discourage wasting points with these weaker starter weapons.*
 - Ion Rifle:
   - Raised medal requirement slightly (18 > 20).
   - *This makes it consistent with other requirements, as most weapons unlock after every 10 medals.*